cjhillbrand/websocket-sandbox/README.md

         }
     }
     ```
     *Note: the `e.statusCode == 410` what does the code 410 mean?
-I recommend looking at the documentation and doing a deeper dive and do some investigating!
-You can find the link to the documentation here.*
+I recommend looking at the documentation and doing a deeper dive and do some investigating!*

 5. If this lab is being completed in conjunction with other individuals and you want to try and send messages to eachother all you have to do is change the awsconfig.js.
 Change it to:
 ```javascript